Our Services

 Preventive Dentistry

-Tooth cleaning and polishing and fluoride treatments are all part of your child’s prevention program.
-However there is much more.
-Your pediatric dentist is uniquely trained to develop a combination office and home preventive care to insure your child a happy smile.
+Tooth cleaning, polishing, and fluoride treatments are all part of your child's prevention program.
+Nevertheless, there is much more.
+Your pediatric dentist has unique training to develop a combination of office and home preventive care to ensure your child maintains a happy smile.

 +